newatoms/beta/_private/market-research-nl.md

 * To understand which google keywords our prospects use (which are popular), we know where to position ourselves.
 Where are our prospects looking for?
 Different tools for example [Google Trends](https://www.google.nl/trends/) can be used to achive this goal.

 ## Market share and growth
+[Lewis PR](http://blog.lewispr.nl/content-marketing-is-here-to-stay/) did research togheter with [multiscope](http://www.multiscope.nl/) on the marketing budget in the Netherlands.
+The following numbers consist of data from 357 marketers and their plans for **2013**.

+* 18% of the total marketing budget is spend on content marketing.

+[Lincelot](https://www.lincelot.com/content-marketing-cijfers-b2b-b2c/) has done quite some research about B2B and B2C content marketing.
+A lot of numbers but unfortunately all research is about North-America or globally.

 ## Competition by google search results